ValerioGc/laravel-shop-manager/README.md

   - **createThumbnail**: Generate thumbnails from the original image, resizing it to the defined measurements while maintaining the aspect ratio.

-  -**applyWatermark**: Apply the logo as a watermark on product images, bottom right with maximum width and height measurements.
+  - **applyWatermark**: Apply the logo as a watermark on product images, bottom right with maximum width and height measurements.

 <br/>